Our Committee

 TREASURER

-I joined The Hong Kong Singers when a friend from school was in the Chorus of The Pirates of Penzance (I will let you work out how many years ago that was – the website is a great source of info!) and invited me to the show.
-I was so impressed by the quality of the production that I contacted the Committee at the time and started volunteering by helping with Production admin and backstage.
-A few years after, I joined the Committee and then became the Treasurer.
+A friend from school was in The Hong Kong Singers production of The Pirates of Penzance and invited me to the show, (I will let you work out how many years ago that was – the website is a great source of info!).
+I was so impressed by the quality of the production that I contacted the Committee and started volunteering by helping with Production admin and backstage.
+A few years later, I joined the Committee and then became the Treasurer.
 Over the years, besides over seeing budgets and accounts, I have enjoyed being the Production Manager and DSM for too many shows to count!
-Being involved with The Hong Kong Singers has been such a great way to meet people and make new friends.
+Being involved with the Hong Kong Singers has been such a great way to meet people and make new friends.
 I think my most favourite show must be Crazy for You where I discovered my love of tap dancing, which then led me to be part of the Ensemble for Anything Goes and Thoroughly Modern Millie.
-It’s been a pleasure to watch The Singers grow into what it is now and continue to attract fantastic new talent at every show.
+It’s been a pleasure to watch the Hong Kong Singers grow into what it is now and we continue to attract fantastic new talent at every show.

 Mandy Petty